‘Tis the Time for Nettles!

-‘Tis the time for nettles!
-The arch-nemesis of childhood play, urtica dioica releases its sting through sharp hollow tubes that penetrate the skin.
+The arch-nemesis of childhood play; urtica dioica releases its sting through sharp hollow tubes that penetrate the skin and release histamine.
 Most of us who had the luxury of growing up near forests and meadows know the familiar burn all too well.
-I once read that Quileute seal hunters would rub themselves with Stinging nettle before a big hunt to keep them awake all night.
+It’s been said that Quileute seal hunters would rub themselves with Stinging Nettle before a big hunt to keep them awake all night.
 Likely, the Quileutes and other Native American tribes also digested nettle under much more comfortable conditions, as cooking or drying the leaves transform the needle covered leave into a flavorful edible that offers surprisingly high amounts of iron, chlorophyll, potassium, calcium, magnesium, silicic, folic and pantothenic acids and vitamins A, B1, B2, C and K. In other words, it’s loaded with lots of goods to make your body sing.

-When foraging, its always a good idea to pick in moderation from multiple areas as to not destroy the survival of the plant, but with Nettle considered an invasive species, you can go a bit crazy.
+When foraging, it is always a good idea to pick in moderation from multiple areas as to not destroy the survival of the plant, but with Nettle considered an invasive species, you have permission to go a bit crazy here.
 This is your true “one person’s trash is another person’s treasure” wild edible.
 In fact, you might even make some friends by clearing their land of this plant.
 Little do they know what they are missing!

-Choose to find the good in nettle this season, I don’t think you’ll be disappointed.
-Happy Harvesting!
+Choose to find the good in nettles this season.
+I don’t think you’ll be disappointed (unlesssss you forgot those gloves)!